hwhang0917/OS-fall2019/README.md

 ### Note

-In order to compile project with *pthreads()*, another argument has to be passed onto GNU compiler, example code below:
+In order to compile project with *pthread()*, another argument has to be passed onto GNU compiler, example code below:

 ```sh
 g++ p2hswhang.cpp -pthread -o project2